zbyju/obsidian/1. Fleeting notes/SWE/Resource Description Framework.md

 predicate = property of the object object = value of the property

+subject can be anything we want to describe

 We use graph notation for representation
 - Labeled, directed graph subject -> object
 - Nodes are subjects and objects